DjangoGirls/tutorial/deploy/README.md

 But first, Heroku needs us to install the `django-toolbelt` package.
 Go to your console with `virtualenv` activated and type this:

-    $ pip install django-toolbelt
+    (blog) $ pip install django-toolbelt

 After the installation is finished, run this command:

-    $ pip freeze > requirements.txt
+    (blog) $ pip freeze > requirements.txt

-This will create a file called `requirements.txt` with a list of your installed packages.
+This will create a file called `requirements.txt` with a list of your installed packages (i.e. Python libraries that you are using, for example Django :)).

 ## Procfile